ciur/papermerge/CONTRIBUTING.md

 help you spend your time well, and help us keep Papermerge focused and making valuable progress.

-in general, for very small changes like fixing documentation typo, remove unused variable or just remove a redundant white space - just create a pull request and very likely that your change (if it is reasonable) will be accepted immediately.
+In general, for very small changes like fixing documentation typo, remove unused variable or just remove a redundant white space - just create a pull request and very likely that your change (if it is reasonable) will be accepted immediately.